citp/privacy-policy-historical/k/ka/kav/kavoir.com.md

-> *The following text is extracted and transformed from the kavoir.com privacy policy that was archived on 2015-06-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150608021202id_/http%3A//www.kavoir.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the kavoir.com privacy policy that was archived on 2015-12-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151207181452id_/http%3A//www.kavoir.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Kavoir LLC
+# Privacy Policy

 This privacy policy sets out how Kavoir (sites by Kavoir) uses and protects any information that you give Kavoir when you use this website (these websites).